Bostonfan06/API-Homework/README.md

 # Gif Tastic

-#### In this assignment, we had to use the GIPHY API to make a dynamic web page that populates with a gifs of our choice.
-I chose to go with a Animal Theme.
+In this class assignment, we had to use the GIPHY API to make a dynamic web page that populates with a gifs of our choice.
+I chose to go with an Animal Theme.
 We had to make a call using the technologies below:

+## Built With

 * HTML
 * CSS